JasonLocklin/Dissertation/VWM/Methods.md

 cue-effect sizes (CES) were calculated for each trial category to measure the effects of leftward and rightward re-orienting.
-Leftward cue-effect size, the measure of importance with regards to neglect, was calculated by subtracting valid, right-target trials from invalid, left-target trials, separately for each SOA.
+Leftward cue-effect size, the measure of importance with regards to neglect, was calculated by subtracting reaction times (RTs) to validly cued, right-sided targets from RTs to invalidly cued, left-sided targets, separately for each SOA.
-Both trial types involve rightward cues, and the difference represents the increased latency introduced when the participant must re-orient attention leftward.
+Both trial types involve right-sided cues, and the difference represents the increased latency required to re-orient attention leftward.